 Subsequently, the ninth session of the NDCA – and associated pledge signing – was held under the theme of ‘Decarbonising the Buildings Sector’, and featured keynote addresses by Her Excellency Mariam Al Mheiri, the Minister of Climate Change and Environment, and Talal Al Dhiyebi, Group CEO, Aldar Properties.
 Following the speeches, signatories of the pledge, including Khalid Al Marzooqi, CEO, Tabreed, assembled together on stage to mark the historic undertaking, Tabreed said in the Press release.

 Sustainability, Tabreed said, is one of the key pillars it is built upon.
-The District Cooling provider, which is set to celebrate its 25th anniversary this year, added that its relentless pursuit of energy efficiency has resulted in the prevention of huge amounts of greenhouse gas (GHG) emissions.
+The District Cooling provider, added that its relentless pursuit of energy efficiency has resulted in the prevention of huge amounts of greenhouse gas (GHG) emissions.

 Al Marzooqi said that signing the pledge is an obvious fit for the company, which has long been known as a champion of sustainability.
 “It is widely acknowledged that cooling buildings in this region is responsible for the majority of electricity consumption,” he said.
 “And while we are making enormous strides in generating power using renewable sources, it remains responsible for significant greenhouse gas emissions, so any way of reducing energy consumption has to be a positive.
 And that’s where District Cooling makes perfect sense, because it’s approximately 50% more energy efficient than conventional methods.
 Last year alone, Tabreed’s efficiencies prevented the release of nearly 1.4 million tons of CO2 into the atmosphere – that’s like removing 300,000 vehicles from the roads, and we do this year in, year out.”